commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 ### 2. Other middleware creator methods

-There are also other class methods that creates middlewares used to fully cusotmize and control the client, they are described in details below.
+However, there are other class methods that creates middlewares used to fully customize and control the client, they are described in details below.

 #### withHttpMiddleware(options: _HttpMiddlewareOptions_)